 Research-led and evidence-based

 Linnaeus clinical research activities support a research-led and evidence-based culture for the provision of veterinary services.

 Research projects include fruitful collaborations between primary care and referrals within the group, generating large sets of valuable data and supporting our commitment to the effective translation of research evidence into clinical practice.

 Veterinary surgeons and nurses involved in clinical research review and critically appraise the scientific literature (often both in veterinary and human medicine) on the topic of interest, deepening their knowledge and helping them provide the highest standard of care to their patients.

 Being at the forefront of scientific advancements in veterinary medicine enables Linnaeus clinicians to offer safe and innovative treatments, accurate prognostic indicators alongside appropriate disease-prevention strategies to their patients.

 Linnaeus clinical research outputs are assessed every year by the Mars Research Review Board, providing excellent feedback.

-- In 2020, Linnaeus produced 510 clinical research studies, including 174 manuscripts published in scientific veterinary journals.
+- Since 2019, Linnaeus has produced 850 clinical research studies, including 332 manuscripts published in scientific veterinary journals.